In the Aftermath

 The Desert, USA

-In the AftermathHis sister who had ceased to speak now breaks silence somewhat, but still won’t talk about *IT*.
+His sister, who had ceased to speak, now breaks her silence somewhat, but still won’t talk about it.
 Counseling, suggests a friend.
 We’ll see, says her mother, braiding her child’s hair.
 A French braid is also counseling.

 They aren’t receiving aid from organizations.
-Every so often they call the Hurricane Katrina survivor aid number, but have never reached a human being, or been called back.
+Every so often, they call the Hurricane Katrina survivor aid number, but have never reached a human being or been called back.

 They have no possessions, but furniture arrives.
-Used — but usable.
-Here, says a plump matron, these dishes for four, a gift, never used.
+Used but usable.
+Here, says a plump matron, these dishes for four, a gift never used.
 The little boy’s jaw drops, “WOW!” at the colorful rooster decorations.
 His mother hugs the lady.
 She doesn’t cry; she hasn’t shed one tear.

 An old turbaned man arrives.
-“We’re Catholics,” says mother.
+“We’re Catholics,” says Mother.
 “Yes,” he replies, then says to the boy, “Soon you’ll be a Catholic who can read.”
 He smiles at the girl’s look, reading her mind.
 “Not required, just modest dress.”

-A fearsome street gang of young men from Mexico and Central America arrive in a burst of shouts, tattoos and alarming automotive sounds.
-They demand beer and rides home, leaving an automobile they made for father to drive to his new printing company job.
-Proudly, they concede it hideous and noisy — but promise it goes forward and backward.
+A fearsome street gang of young men from Mexico and Central America arrive in a burst of shouts, tattoos, and alarming automotive sounds.
+They demand beer and rides home, leaving an automobile they made for Father to drive to his new printing company job.
+Proudly, they concede it hideous and noisy but promise it goes forward and backward.
 “De puras partes, lo hicimos!”

 And she leans against the open door, unable to stop the tears.